cibathleticsdev/discord-bot/README.md

 ### Which file sould be use?
 archie2.py
 ### EXTRA INFO
 We're having trouble with the python modules, especially discordpy.
-If you have any information to give us just contact us.
+If you have any information to give us don't hesitate in contact us on discord viktaur#5517.
 Thank you.